 - 3/4 cup fresh squeezed lemon juice about 4 lemons

 - 1/2 cup granulated sugar

 - 1 tbsp honey

-For the crust
+For the lavender scented crust

-Combine flour, sugar, dried lavender, and salt in a food processor and pulse to combine.
-If you want more lavender flavor in the crust put 1 tbsp, otherwise use 1/2 tbsp for a more mellow flavor.
+- Combine flour, sugar, dried lavender, and salt in a food processor and pulse to combine.
+If you want more lavender flavor in the crust use 1 tbsp, otherwise use 1/2 tbsp for a more mellow flavor.

-Take dough out of freezer.
+- Preheat oven to 375 degrees F.Take dough out of freezer.
 Cut a piece of tinfoil larger than the pan and press it is tightly against the bottom of the crust and into all of its edges.
 Fill with dried beans, uncooked rice, or pie weights, if you have them.
 For visual instructions, click here.
-Bake crust for 20 minutes—foil will not stick to dough when it’s ready.
+Bake crust for 20 minutes—when it’s ready the foil won't stick to the dough.
 Remove weights and foil, then put back into the oven for 5-10 minutes longer.
 Crust should be dry and starting to turn golden.
 Transfer pan to wire rack to cool completely.

-For the filling
+For the lemon custard filling

-While crust is cooling, make filling.
+- Turn oven down to 350 degrees.While crust is cooling, make filling.
 In a large bowl whisk together eggs, cream, lemon zest and juice, sugar, and honey until fully combined and smooth.
-Let frothy bubbles settle from whisking, then take the back of a spoon and pop as many bubbles as you can.
-You want filling to be completely smooth and bubble free to get that silky smooth top while baking.
+Let frothy bubbles settle from whisking, then take the back of a spoon and pop as many bubbles as you can, or use a spoon to skim the bubble off the top.
+You want filling to be as bubble free as possible to get that silky smooth top while baking.